nimiq-community/go-client/README.md

 > Go implementation of the Nimiq RPC client specs.

+This repository is archived: Nimiq PoS has been launched and this RPC client only supports the old PoW RPC specification.
+As of now, there is no Go RPC client implementation.
+Please [contact us](mailto:community@nimiq.com) if you are interested in implementing and supporting the Nimiq ecosystem for Go.

 ## About
 A Nimiq RPC client library in Go.
 This client library implements the [Nimiq RPC specification](https://github.com/nimiq/core-js/wiki/JSON-RPC-API#remotejs-client).
 This client uses the jsonrpc library to handle JSON-RPC 2.0 requests and responses.
 For more information about this library see the [jsonrpc documentation](https://godoc.org/github.com/ybbus/jsonrpc)